JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/search.md

 | `key`            | Search for citation keys             | `citationkey == miller2005`: search for an entry whose citation key is **miller2005**                                                                                                                                                                              |
 | `entrytype`      | Search for entries of a certain type | `entrytype = thesis`: search entries whose type (as displayed in the `entrytype` column) contains the word **thesis** (which would be **phdthesis** and **mastersthesis**)                                                                                         |

-### Advanced use of regular expressions
+### Advanced use of regular expressions <a href="#regular-expressions-advanced" id="regular-expressions-advanced"></a>

-Regular expressions (regex for short) define a language for specifying the text to be matched, for example when searching.
+Regular expressions (RegEx for short) define a language for representing patterns matching text, for example when searching.
+There are different types of RegEx languages.
 JabRef uses regular expressions as defined in Java.
-For extensive information, please, look at the [Java documentation](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/regex/Pattern.html) and at the [Java tutorial](https://docs.oracle.com/javase/tutorial/essential/regex/).
+For extensive advanced information about Java's RegEx patterns, please have a look at the [Java documentation](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/regex/Pattern.html) and at the [Java tutorial](https://docs.oracle.com/javase/tutorial/essential/regex/).

 #### Regular expressions and casing